nathanpotter17/Layer-W/README.md

 - Purpose: Pathfinding for eventual performant, platform agnostic application solution using WebGPU & Rust + WASM / WASI.

+- Ethos: Simplicity is a pre-requisite for reliability, however, ignoring complexity for too long will slow things down, and focusing too much on the ease will lead to repeated code or refactoring.
+What matters the most is the complexity yielded for the user, not the complexity of the solution.

 ### Layer-W Stack

 - rust, wasm_bindgen, cargo, bash, winit, wgpu, web_sys, js_sys, sdl2, Gamepad API, etc.